Sugs23/RPMD-Speaker-Score-Analysis/README.md

 # Speaker-Score-Analysis
 Debate Speaker Score Analysis

 This R code is highly specific and has very narrow usage.
-It is used to access speaker scoring consistency in parliamentary debate tournaments.
+It is used to assess speaker scoring consistency in parliamentary debate tournaments.
 It was made on RPMD debate data (link: https://rpmd2021.calicotab.com/rpmd21/).
 For using on any other tourney, data preprocessing and cleaning will be required.